-Back in the olden days of Mac (all of about three years ago, mind you), you’d flick “up” on your mouse wheel or trackpad to scroll up, or down to scroll down.
+Back in the olden days of Mac (not all that long ago, mind you), you’d flick “up” on your mouse wheel or trackpad to scroll up, or down to scroll down.
 Seems logical, right?

 So, what’s the deal here?